DevBase-Dev/twigbot/README.md

 Soft Mod Commands,
 More!

-# Why Eris?
+# Moving Back To Discord.js
-It's Better And More Powerful Also It's More Efficient Then Discord.js So I Chose Eris
+Why?
+It's Better For Smaller Bots And It Has More Documentation, We Will Move Back To Eris When It's Effecient To

 # Are You Abandaning The Nextcord Version?